Kotaro-Fujisaki/kotaro-fujisaki.github.io/_pages/publications.md

 ### Gendered Trade-off Between Schooling and Household Labor
 * Presentations: AASLE Bangkok, Stone Centre Conference on Education and Inequality

-<h3>Does Transparency Reduce Gender Inequality in the Workplace?
-Evidence from Japanese Firms</h3>
+### Does Transparency Reduce Gender Inequality in the Workplace?
+Evidence from Japanese Firms
 * Co-author: Miki Kohara